Alethio36/mediastack/docs/adding-a-service.md

 ## Changing a shipped service

-Same file: put overrides for shipped services in `docker-compose.override.yml` too — compose merges your keys over the fragment's.
+Put the keys you want to change in `custom/override.yml` — compose merges them over the shipped fragment's (and over your own services' files: it is applied after them).
 See docs/vpn-membership.md for a worked example.

 ## For contributors: shipped fragments